Federal vaccine mandate FAQ

 Are the rules different for health care employers?

 Under a different federal rule health care workers are not given the option for weekly testing as a way to forgo a COVID-19 vaccine.
 This rule includes health care employees who do not work in a clinical setting and all facilities that receive funding from Medicare or Medicaid.
+Federal courts have suspended implementation of this rule in Missouri.
+The rule for health care employees is expected to continue being litigated.

 What is the deadline for federal contractors?